tonk-labs/gribi/README.md

 ## Modules in Gribi

 In Gribi, a **module** is a predefined way of generating and sending proofs that represented an idiosyncratic behaviour, somewhat akin to packages.
 This behaviour could be a hidden information mechanic in an onchain game, but could be many other things.
-Modules abstract away complex behaviour, keep code clean and can become quite powerful when they built on top of a RootSystem.
+Modules abstract away complex behaviours, keep code clean and can become quite powerful when they built on top of a RootSystem.
+Instead of spending months upskilling in the unstable ZK stack, ambitious developers can focus on their apps and let Gribi handle underlying cryptography.

 Some examples of modules (existing, or yet-to-be built) are: